RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/preprocessing-workflow.rst

     $ mkdir fastq; mv *.fastq.gz fastq/;

-Configuration file and sample sheet
+Sample sheet and configuration file
 ***********************************

 Finally, we will prepare the configuration file (*config.yaml*) and the sample sheet (*samples.tsv*).
 We start by copying templates for both files from the *uORF-Tools/templates/* into the *uORF-Tools/* folder.